wechto/paper/README.md

   :curly_loop: [Off-Dynamics Reinforcement Learning: Training for Transfer with Domain Classifiers](https://openreview.net/pdf?id=eqBwg3AcIAK) :fire: :boom: :volcano: :droplet:

-  The main contribution of this work is an algorithm for domain adaptation to dynamics changes in RL, based on the idea of compensating for **differences in dynamics** by modifying the reward function.
+  DARC: The main contribution of this work is an algorithm for domain adaptation to dynamics changes in RL, based on the idea of compensating for **differences in dynamics** by modifying the reward function.
 This algorithm does not need to estimate transition probabilities, but rather modifies the reward function using a pair of classifiers.

   **Related work is good!** :+1: